Golden Griffin Fund (GGF)

-Since its inception in the fall of 2003, the Golden Griffin Fund (GGF), an investment-management course for both undergraduate seniors and MBA finance majors at Canisius, grew from its initial $100,000 investment, from the college’s endowment, to more than $350,000.
-The student-run, real-money investment fund is invested over 25 individual stocks and three equity Exchange Traded Funds.
+The Golden Griffin Fund (GGF) is an investment-management course for both undergraduate seniors and MBA finance majors at Canisius.
+The fund grew from its initial $100,000 investment from the college’s endowment, and is now valued at more than $400,000.
+The student-run, real-money investment fund is invested in over 30 individual stocks and three equity Exchange Traded Funds.
 It is specifically designed to educate students about the inner workings of the capital markets, while providing them with real-world learning experiences in investment management and equity analysis.

-The GGF operates out of trading room known as the Financial Markets Lab in Old Main Room 111.
-The lab is furnished with various multimedia equipment including eight PC workstations; cable-access television with a data projection screen; and a Bloomberg terminal, which enables students to receive up-to-the-minute information on the world financial markets
+The GGF operates out of a trading room known as the Financial Markets Lab in Old Main.
+The lab is furnished with various multimedia equipment including multiple PC workstations, cable-access televisions and data projection screens.
+In addition, the lab is equipped with eight Bloomberg Terminals which include the software platform for the Bloomberg Professional Service, which is a leading information system that enables students to receive up-to-the-minute information on the world financial markets.
+Canisius College was the first higher education institution in Western New York to have Bloomberg technology.